Eduardo-Karpinski/Base/README.md

 ---

+## 🛠️ Build Instructions

+This project is fully ready for both JAR packaging and native image compilation, with support for unit tests during the build process.
+🔹 Standard JAR Build

+You can build the project as a runnable .jar using Maven:

+clean package

+This will:

+    Run your test suite

+    Package the project into target/base.jar

-## 🧊 Native Build Ready
+🔹 Native Image Build (GraalVM)

-This project is fully compatible with **GraalVM Native Image** and can be compiled into a standalone binary using tools like:

-- Spring AOT
-- `native-image` CLI

-> Native builds drastically reduce startup time and memory footprint, making them ideal for cloud-native and containerized environments.
+If you have GraalVM installed and configured, you can compile the project into a native executable:

+clean native:compile -Pnative

+This will:

+    Run your tests

+    Compile the application into a lightweight, fast-startup native binary (e.g., target/base or target/base.exe on Windows)

+    ✅ All native builds were tested and generated successfully using Eclipse IDE with the GraalVM plugin and the official Spring Native tooling.

 ---